Ewan McGregor admits he loved "from start to finish" the experience of directing his first movie.

 Unveiling the film at a gala screening organised by the Edinburgh International Film Festival, he said it was "brilliant" to be behind the camera.

-Ewan said: "I learnt a great deal.
+McGregor told Press Association Scotland: "I learnt a great deal.
 I loved very much the experience from start to finish.

 "The shooting part of the film of course I'm very familiar with; I've been on film sets for 25 years so I know what that world is all about.

 "But the pre-production and the post-production was very interesting to me and I learnt a great deal about that by doing it."

 McGregor cites his first director Danny Boyle - with whom he was recently reunited for the making of Trainspotting 2 - among the influences on his directing style.